 As we all move around more than we probably should, we need to be aware that initially the journey might seem a little overwhelming to a small one.
 Hell, it’s overwhelming to us, the exhausted plate spinners, trying to keep everyone and everything together, as our husbands go off to their new jobs and we finally realise the horror of not having a babysitter on hand!!
-My advice to all parents looking to up sticks and move with their little nippers would be:

 - Buy an atlas, show them the maps, buy a globe, really teach them about the destination.
 The good bits only, they don’t need to know crime rates, murder statistics or the rising problem of homelessness in your chosen city.

 - If your children are old enough, get them an address book and ask their friends to fill in their details in pencil.
 You can rub out the ones you aren’t keen for them to ‘keep in touch with’.
 High five for that little tip!